mvysny/karibu-testing/README.md

    (could take 1-2 seconds to run); however any subsequent tests should be much faster (~5-60 milliseconds).

-# Developing

-Please feel free to open bug reports to discuss new features; PRs are welcome as well :)

-## Releasing

-To release the library to Maven Central:

-1. Edit `build.gradle.kts` and remove `-SNAPSHOT` in the `version=` stanza
-2. Commit with the commit message of simply being the version being released, e.g. "1.2.13"
-3. git tag the commit with the same tag name as the commit message above, e.g. `1.2.13`
-4. `git push`, `git push --tags`
-5. Run `./gradlew clean build publish`
-6. Continue to the [OSSRH Nexus](https://oss.sonatype.org/#stagingRepositories) and follow the [release procedure](https://central.sonatype.org/pages/releasing-the-deployment.html).
-7. Add the `-SNAPSHOT` back to the `version=` while increasing the version to something which will be released in the future, e.g. 1.2.14, then commit with the commit message "1.2.14-SNAPSHOT" and push.

 # License

 Licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)